 - Yellow or Alaska Cedar [Chamaecyparis nootkatensis, leaves].
 The 4 small leaves (2 facial and 2 lateral) at a given node are of similar size, no waxy marking is evident were the leaves meet.

-See a side-by-side comparison of three of the "cedars" native to Oregon.
+Here is a side-by-side comparison of the four "cedars" native to Oregon.

 - The scale leaves of the native Western Juniper [Juniperus occidentalis, branchlets, leaves] differ markedly from the above "cedar" trees.